lbain/lucybain/source/blog/2014/11-20-event-bubbling.md

 *What if you don't want the event to bubble up?*

 A fair question.
-Often you only want the event to trigger on the element itself, without bothering all it's ancestors.
+Often you only want the event to trigger on the element itself, without bothering all its ancestors.
 Consider the following JS (with the same HTML as above):

 ```
 $( "button" ).click(function(event) {